 Visit the SSH website to take a look at ‘How it works’ and ‘Available housing’.
-Registration for SSH housing opens in the first week of May.
+Registration for SSH housing opens on the 15th of May.
 It is very important that you apply for accommodation with SSH as soon as you are accepted at the University.
 Applying early will increase the possibility of finding a room that suits your personal preferences.
 On the SSH website, click on Groningen and then on Reserved Accommodation.

 Please apply using the following steps:

 - Register for accommodation at the SSH.
 After you register, you will receive information from the university about how to finalise your registration.
 It is not possible to apply for a room before you are accepted at the University.